cbmrphenomics/cbmrphenomics.github.io/esrum/_sources/usage/batch_jobs.rst.txt

 For example, we could expand on the example above to gzip multiple chromosomes using a job array.
-To do so, we first need to update the script to make use of the ``SLURM_ARRAY_TASK_ID`` variable, which specifies the numbered ID of a task:
+To do so, we first need to update the script to make use of the ``SLURM_ARRAY_TASK_ID`` variable, which specifies the numerical ID of a task:

 .. code:: bash